officialyenum/Python-Flask-Template/README.md

 ## 🧩 How To Use

 - **Add Routes:**
-  Create route files inside `src/routes/` and register your endpoints.
+  Modify api and web route files inside `src/routes/` and register your endpoints.

 - **Create Controllers:**
   Extend the base controller from `src/controller/` for common functionalities.